Welcome to the DataScapes Project!

 In our project, we seek to follow in Rabelais’ footsteps, with a few twists.
 Instead of producing a novel, we present two works of landscape art, art that will be featured in the Isaac Brock traffic circle.
 Instead, of drawing on oral forms produced from French street vendors, we draw on patterns derived from protein and text data, patterns that have been translated into musical and visual forms.
 And instead of producing works that are expressed in the medium of print, we present two pieces – “Emergence” and “The Five Senses” – that are expressed in the medium of Augmented Reality.
 Augmented Reality is much like Virtual Reality.
 Like VR, it relies on computer-generated 3D objects.
 It differs from Virtual Reality in that it mixes those same 3D objects with a user’s view of real space.

-To see our two works, you will need to download the app from our download page, and install it onto your iPad or Android tablet computer.
-Once you have done so, proceed to the Isaac Brock traffic circle, activate the app, and point it at the QR codes situated in the middle of the traffic circle, and enjoy!
+To see our two works, you will need to download the app and install it onto your iPad or Android tablet computer.
+Once you have done so, activate the app and point it at the QR codes available on this website, and enjoy!